jeduardobras/awesome-sgsi-cases/README.md

 ## How I have organized it
 In the directory "/Cases", naturally I present all the reports.
 Followingly, in "/Dashboard" I present the dashboard that the Professors made available throughout the course.
-By opening the file "Dashboard SGSI 2020 - Google Drive.html" you can check the grades of every student, including the grades of my reports.
+By opening the file "dashboard" you can check the grades of my reports.

 ## About the case studies.
 The reports are order by their respective week, Case A through Case I.